BizHealth.ai - Business Health Analysis Platform

 5. Pursue Continuous Improvement

 Lean isn't a one-time project.
 It's a mindset embedded in how work gets done every day.
 Every week, every month, every quarter, processes get a little better.
 This is called Kaizen—small, incremental improvements that compound over time into transformational change.
+Understanding how hidden costs of manual processes compound over time is the first step toward knowing what Kaizen should target.

 These principles apply to every business type.
 Manufacturers use them to streamline production.
 Service companies use them to reduce client onboarding time.
 Professional firms use them to speed proposal development.
 Retailers use them to optimize inventory and staffing.
 The principles are universal because waste is universal.